acm-uic/registrum/README.md

 Security Evaluation

-- What things would an attacker potentially want to do using our app that we wouldn’t want them to do?
+- What things would an attacker potentially want to do using our app that we wouldn't want them to do?
   - Making too many API requests
     - Possibly implement API rate limiting
     - API Response Caching
   - XSS Attacks through username & password fields
     - Session hijacking
     - Unauthorized page access
     - CSRF - Cross-Site Request Forgery
     - Attacks to query class microservice (Manipulating API to instruct microservices to spam requests to Banner)
 - What best practices will we follow security wise for this assignment?
   - How will we accomplish them?
     - Implement security rules on db side to prevent unauthorized http calls